lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 #### Weather Forecasting

 One fascinating application of GNNs is in weather forecasting.
-Last year Google Deepmind released GraphCast which is based on a graph neural network and was considered the most accurate 10-day global weather forecasting system in the world [6] [3].
+Last year Google Deepmind released GraphCast which is based on a graph neural network and was considered at the time the most accurate 10-day global weather forecasting system in the world [6] [3].
 It could make accurate predictions very quickly - a 10 day forecast could be calculated in less than a minute.
 Conventional approaches can take hours of computation in a supercomputer with hundreds of machines.
 This also made it much cheaper in energy efficiency - about 1000x.
 The architecture and some of the predictions can be seen in Fig. 2.

 Figure 2: The architecture is based on a Graph Neural Network with an Encoder-Processor-Decoder configuration [3].
 The earth is modelled as an iteratively refined icosahedron (20 equilateral-triangular faces) with each grid block being mapped to node attributes (encoding).
 The processor performs message passing on these with 16 unshared GNN layers.
 The decoder maps these learned features back to predict the next state.